ncats/RouteWise/README.md

 ## Features

+- **is_valid**: This feature validates reaction nodes to determine their correctness.
+The `is_valid` field is displayed in the entity information panel for reaction nodes, providing users with immediate feedback on the validity of reactions.
 - **normalize_roles**: This function reassigns the roles of substances (reactants, reagents, and products) in a reaction SMILES (RXSMILES) string based on atom mapping.
 It ensures consistency by:
   1. Checking for atom mapping in the RXSMILES.
   2. Parsing the RXSMILES into reactants, reagents, and products.